 What is a resumé?

-A resumé (sometimes called a CV) is a document that lists your work experience, education, skills, personal strengths and achievements.
+A resumé (sometimes called a Curriculum Vitae or CV) is a document that lists your work experience, education, skills, personal strengths and achievements.

 What is a cover letter and why do I need one?

 A cover letter is a document that acts as an introduction to your resumé.
 The main role of a cover letter is to introduce yourself to the employer, encourage them to read your resumé, and explain why you would be an ideal candidate.

 A cover letter is typically three or four paragraphs long, and should include information such as why you are applying for the position, a short overview of your professional experience, and what makes you a good match for the job.